Many of us have a love/hate relationship with bread, so you may be wondering: How much bread per day is healthy?

 Enriched grains may sound much healthier than refined, but the difference is merely that some (not all) of the nutrients stripped away are added back in, according to the Whole Grains Council.

 Bread baked with whole grains — such as whole wheat, rye, pumpernickel, spelt and oats — has an increased fiber and vitamin content, notes Moreno.
-"Sourdough bread is often easier to digest for some, since its deep fermentation almost pre-digests some of the gluten," she adds.
+"Sourdough bread is often a bread that's easier to digest for some, since its deep fermentation almost pre-digests some of the gluten," she adds.

 Read more: 13 Powerful Grains and Seeds